tholok97/imt2007-labs/lab3.md

 * PSK "key" (?): VERYSECRETPSK
 * For uploading the file from the controller to my computer via tftpd64, path "/" had to be used.
 * Uploaded two files for wlc config. `config.cisco` is the file taken straight from the wlc. `lab3_wlc_config.cisco` is the same file, but copy-pasted.
 Github gave a warning about line-endings, so I'm leaving the config.cisco file in for now in case the other one doesn't work.

+## Task 3

+* Had lots of problems with second part of this task.
+The second AP refused to connect to the WLC.
+When using an identical setup, and plugging in the second AP instead, it all worked fine.
+I'm suspecting there's an issue with the second AP, so I've decided to give up and retry later on a another pod.
+Some facts:
+    * They seem to be the same model and version
+    * I've fixed the clock on both controller and AP, but that didn't help
+    * I've browsed solutions to similar issues.
+One had to do with licensing, the other had to do with NTP.
+None helped, although I did not explore the licensing solution too much.